CornellCSWiki/CornellCSWiki/index.md

 Want to add your thoughts?
 See a class that needs info? [[ Contributing Guide | Contribute to this wiki!]]
 This is not limited to only coursework.
 Contribute any resources or additional pages you think anyone may find useful!
 If a page does not exist for a class you have taken, please do us all a favor and make one!

-> This site is hosted on Git**lab**, but the source is on Git**hub**.
-Gitlab offers much better hosting (in particular, allowing custom plugins), but Github is better known in open source.
+> This site is hosted on Git**Lab**, but the source is on Git**Hub**.
+GitLab offers much better hosting (in particular, allowing custom plugins), but GitHub is better known in open source.
 Don't mix up the URLs!

 * TOC
 {:toc}